rotki/rotki/docs/api.rst

   :statuscode 409: No user is currently logged in.
   :statuscode 500: Internal rotki error

-Getting custom ethereum tokens
+Getting custom EVM tokens
 ==================================

 .. http:get:: /api/(version)/assets/ethereum

-   Doing a GET on the ethereum assets endpoint will return a list of all custom ethereum tokens.
+   Doing a GET on the ethereum assets endpoint will return a list of all custom EVM tokens.
 You can also optionally specify an ethereum address to get its token details.
 If you query by address only a single object is returned.
 If you query without, a list of objects.

    **Example Request**: